Shaolin Temple (1982 film): Plot

-The Abbot orders the monks not to fight, even as the Emperor's army surrounds the Shaolin Temple.
+The Abbot orders the monks not to fight, even as the Emperor's army surrounds the Temple.
 The Abbot pleads with the Emperor for mercy and accepts the blame.
 He is placed on a pyre, which is set aflame.
-The Emperor tells the monks that if they reveal the traitors' whereabouts, he'll spare the Temple and the Abbot.
+The Emperor announces that, if the monks reveal the traitors' whereabouts, he will spare the Temple and the Abbot.
 He then has his men kill several of the other top monks.
-The Sifu and the warrior monks reveal themselves.
-The battle begins, and many monks are killed.
+A battle begins, and many monks are killed.

-Jue Yuan and Ba Wu Xia return to the Shaolin Temple.
+Jue Yuan and Ba Wu Xia return to the Temple.
 The Emperor's army takes the outer walls and outer grounds, and kills all the monks there.
 The surviving monks fall back within the inner walls.
 The Sifu is wounded.
-He entreats Jue Yuan to protect Shaolin and uphold justice, and dies.
-The Emperor receives word that Li Shimin and his army are approaching his own East Capital, and they abandon the siege of the Shaolin Temple and ride for the East Capital instead.
-Jue Yuan and the warrior monks ride after the Emperor, joining the battle at the ravaged East Capital, the very site where the Emperor killed Jue Yuan's father.
-Jue Yuan and the Emperor duel on the shore of the great river.
-Jue Yuan kills the Emperor, and the battle for the East Capital is won.
+Before dying, he entreats Jue Yuan to protect the Temple and uphold justice.
+The Emperor receives word that Li Shimin and his army are approaching the East Capital, and they abandon the siege of the Temple.
+Jue Yuan and the monks ride after the Emperor, joining the battle at the ravaged East Capital.
+Jue Yuan and the Emperor duel on the shore of the great river, with Jue Yuan eventually killing the Emperor.

-Later, Jue Yuan has returned to Shaolin Temple, where the new Abbot asks him if he can obey the vow to not murder.
-Jue Yuan vows that he will not kill save to uphold righteousness, and the Abbot accepts this.
+Jue Yuan later returns to the Temple, where the new Abbot asks if he can obey the vow to not murder.
+Jue Yuan vows that he will not kill, save to uphold righteousness, and the Abbot accepts this.
 Jue Yuan continues to swear his vows, but when he reaches the vow of celibacy, he is again conflicted.
-He opens his folded palms to look at a jade amulet, recalling how Bai Wu Xia gave it to him as a token of her love.
-He looks up to see Bai Wu Xia, who has sneaked into the side wing of the sanctum and is staring at him.
-He hesitates, then vows to remain celibate, and she leaves.
-Jue Yuan is ordained as a true monk of Shaolin.
-Jue Yuan also becomes the kung fu Sifu of the Shaolin Temple, leading the monks in their training.
+He eventually sees Bai Wu Xia, who has sneaked into a wing of the sanctum.
+He eventually vows to remain celibate, and she leaves.
+Jue Yuan is ordained as a true monk.
+He also becomes the kung fu Sifu of the Temple, leading the monks in their training.